katyalex/https-katyabaldina.netlify.app-en/content/author/admin/_index.md

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "Stanford University", url = "" } ]
+organizations = [ { name = "Yonsei University", url = "https://www.yonsei.ac.kr/en_sc/" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "I am interested in how people's behavior shapes and is shaped by social context (e.g. social networks).
+Also, I am interested in how brain responds to social context.
+I would like to know the mechanisms underlying our ability to interact, cooperate with and influence on each other."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email = ""
+email = "katebaldina@gmail.com"

 # List (academic) interests or hobbies
 interests = [
-  "Artificial Intelligence",
+  "Social Networks",
-  "Computational Linguistics",
+  "Health",
-  "Information Retrieval"
+  "Quantitaive methods"
 ]

 # Organizational groups that you belong to (for People widget)